arbor-sim/nsuite/docs/engines.rst

 * Output of gid and times for spikes.

 ..
 Note::
-    If a simulation engine doesn't suport a feature required to run a test, the test will be skipped.
+    If a simulation engine doesn't support a feature required to run a test, the test will be skipped.
 For example, the only simulation output provided by CoreNEURON is spike times, so validation tests that require other information such as voltage traces are skipped when testing CoreNEURON.

-NSuite does not prescribe models using universal model descriptions such as `SONATA <https://github.com/AllenInstitute/sonata>`_ or `NeuroML <https://www.neuroml.org>`_.
+NSuite does not describe models using universal model descriptions such as `SONATA <https://github.com/AllenInstitute/sonata>`_ or `NeuroML <https://www.neuroml.org>`_.
 Instead, benchmark and validation models are described using simulation engine-specific descriptions.